mcdaley/mcdaley-blog/content/calculating-market-size/index.md

 * Expected growth rate of the scooter rideshare market

 ## Conclusion
 We all want our products to be super successful and with best intentions we tend to overestimate the number of requests are app will need to process.
-Especially when the articles we read about performance are typically for sites like Twiiter and facebook that need to handle “tens of thousands of requests” per minute, so that becomes our baseline.
+Especially when the articles we read about performance are typically for sites like Twiiter and facebook that need to handle “tens of thousands of requests” per minute - so that becomes our baseline.

 Our calculations show that even though our scooter company has a valuation $1B - we do not have to handle “tens of thousands of requests” per minute right now or in the foreseeable future.
 Using some basic math upfront when launching a new product has helped us determine the expected market for our product.
-In the majority of the cases, you’ll find that your expected number of users and requests are significantly less than you originally thought.
+In the majority of the cases, you’ll find that your expected number of users and transactions are significantly less than you originally thought.

-When we overestimate the number of requests per minute that are application needs to handle, we tend to create over-complex architectures which dramatically increases our time to market by increasing the software development and testing time without providing any benefit to the user.
+When we overestimate the number of requests per minute that our application needs to handle, we tend to create over-complex architectures which dramatically increases our time to market by increasing the software development and testing time without providing any benefit to our users.
+We do not want to burn through our VC funding by building an over-complex application that does not help us meet our business objectives.

-Having an estimate of your market size will guide you to  define a system architecture for your product launch that will handle all of your traffic within expected response times.
+Having an estimate of our market size will guide us to define a system architecture for our product launch that will handle all of our traffic within expected response times and we will be able to launch our product faster and for less money - making our VCs happy.
 In the followup blog post, we’ll look at at creating a “Minimum Viable Architecture” for our scooter rideshare company based on our calculated market size and requests per minute.